Where It's At (Beck song)

-"Where It's At" is a song by American alternative rock musician Beck.
-It was released as the first single from his fifth album, Odelay (1996).
-Beck wrote the song in 1995 and premiered it at Lollapalooza the same year, in a version very similar to its incarnation on Odelay.
+"Where It's At" is a song by American alternative rock musician Beck, released in May 1996 by DGC and Bong Load as the first single from his fifth album, Odelay (1996).
+Beck wrote the song in 1995 with its co-producers John King and Michael Simpson, and premiered it at Lollapalooza the same year, in a version very similar to its incarnation on Odelay.
 He has performed the song often since 1995, frequently experimenting with the music and lyrics.
+Its music video was directed by Steve Hanft.

 Production

 "Where It's At" has a number of spoken samples that Beck and the Dust Brothers incorporated into it.
-Many of these come from an obscure sex education album titled Sex for Teens: (Where It's At), a subtitle Beck borrowed (see link below).
+Many of these come from an obscure sex education album titled Sex for Teens: (Where It's At), a subtitle Beck borrowed.
 Other vocal samples incorporated into "Where It's At" come from "Needle to the Groove" by old-school hip hop group Mantronix ("we've got two turntables and a microphone..."), as well as The Frogs ("that was a good drum break").
 The song also references Gary Wilson, one of Beck's influences.
 In addition, just before the Frogs sample begins, the song incorporates a musical sample from the intro of noted go-go band E.U.'s song "Knock Him Out Sugar Ray".

-Beck also pays homage to Captain Beefheart by dressing as Captain Beefheart was dressed in the Trout Mask Replica album photo sessions at 1:27 in the video.

 Beck earned the Grammy Award for Best Male Rock Vocal Performance for the song.
 In October 2011, NME placed it at number 76 on its list of 150 Best Tracks of the Past 15 Years.